 Cycle through the Pleasure Beach

-Back for the second time by popular demand is the cycle through the Pleasure Beach.
+Still TBC – whether by popular demand the cycle through the Pleasure Beach will be back.

-Blackpool Pleasure Beach staff have kindly volunteered their time to give you this fantastic experience.
+Blackpool Pleasure Beach staff kindly volunteer their time to give you this fantastic experience.

 Road Closures for Ride the Lights

 The Promenade will be closed for the full length of the Illuminations between 6pm and 10pm on Tuesday 28 August 2018.

 Traffic will be diverted off the Promenade between Red Bank Road at Bispham and Squires Gate Lane at Blackpool South Shore.

 Pennystone Road and Beaufort Avenue from Pennystone Road to Red Bank Road will also be closed.
 Traffic will be diverted along Fleetwood Road, Devonshire Road, Whitegate Drive, Waterloo Road and St Annes Road to Squires Gate Lane.

 Light Yourself up for Ride the Lights